 The directors manage the Company's operations on a Northern Powergrid Group basis.
-The development, performance and position of the Northern Powergrid Group, which include those of the Company, are discussed in the annual report and financial statements of Northern Powergrid Holdings Company.
+Accordingly, the development, performance and position of the Company, are discussed in the annual report and financial statements of Northern Electric plc.

 SECTION 172(1) STATEMENT

 The information pursuant to Section 414CZA of the Companies Act 2006 which describes how the directors have had regard to the matters set out in Section 172(1) (a) to (f) when performing their duty under Section 172 is set out below: